CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 • Evaluating the strength of potential partner websites

-• Assessing the effectiveness of current SEO strategies
+• Assessing how effective your current SEO strategies actually are

 Understanding Domain Authority (DA)

-Domain Authority (DA) is an important metric in Moz's SEO toolkit that helps predict how well a website might rank in search engine results.
-It uses a score from 1 to 100, with higher numbers indicating a greater potential for ranking.
+Domain Authority (DA) is basically this important metric in Moz's SEO toolkit that kind of helps you guess how well a website might show up in search engine results.
+It uses a score that goes from 1 to 100, and usually the higher the number, the better chance that site has to rank higher.

 How Moz Calculates DA